 Upon successful completion, the student will:

-- locate the state and federal laws and regulations applicable to food service operations in health care (California Code of Regulations, Title 22 Federal Code of Regulations, Business and Professions Code of Registered Dietitians and Dietetic Technicans Registered, FDA Food Code, etc.).
+locate the state and federal laws and regulations applicable to food service operations in health care (California Code of Regulations, Title 22 Federal Code of Regulations, Business and Professions Code of Registered Dietitians and Dietetic Technicians Registered, FDA Food Code, etc.).

-- help registered dietitian ensure that menus and standardized recipes are followed by food service staff.
-Help develop standardized menus.
+help registered dietitian ensure that menus and standardized recipes are followed by food service staff.
+Help

-- protect food in all phases of preparation.
-Ensure that food is inspected for quality upon receiving, then stored, prepared, and served under sanitary confitions to prevent food borne illness.
-Santitation oversight includes all food service department areas and components such as storage rooms, refrigerators/freezers, food preparation, and service equipment and surfaces, tray lines, and carts.
+protect food in all phases of preparation.
+Ensure that food is inspected for quality upon receiving, then stored, prepared, and served under sanitary conditions to prevent food borne illness.
+Sanitation oversight includes all food service department areas and components such as storage rooms, refrigerators/freezers, food preparation, and service equipment and surfaces, tray lines, and carts.

 assist with day to day operations such as: